khutson/Art-Wall/notes.md

 pi:
-* sends config data to arduino for the groups controlled by that arduino
+* requests config data from arduino for the boards controlled by that arduino

+arduino:
+sends lightgroup name and board config info to pi lightgroup.name

+num_boards

 arduino commands: